kyma-incubator/compass/docs/investigations/secure-auth-resolvers.md

 ### Case 3:

-RuntimeAgent want to read all Applications.
+RuntimeAgent wants to read all Applications.
 The application has field `auths`.
-The RuntimeAgent should't has access to reading `auths`.
+The RuntimeAgent shouldn't have access to reading `auths`.
 We can restrict the access by current `hasScopes` directive.

 ### Case 4:

-RuntimeAgent want to read all Application with their Apis.
+RuntimeAgent wants to read all Applications with their APIs.
 `Apis` contain field `auths` which contains `APIRuntimeAuth` and field `auth` with `runtimeID` param.
-The RuntimeAgent should't has access to reading `auths`.
+The RuntimeAgent shouldn't have access to reading `auths`.
 We can restrict the access by `hasScopes` directive.

 RuntimeAgent should be allowed to read field `auth` with owned RuntimeID parameter.